-- there is a significant age difference between the sender/receiver; - there is any coercion or encouragement beyond the sender/receiver; - the imagery was shared and received with the knowledge of the child in the imagery; - the child is more vulnerable than usual i.e. at risk; - there is a significant impact on the children involved; - the image is of a severe or extreme nature; - the child involved understands consent: - the situation is isolated or if the image been more widely distributed; - there other circumstances relating to either the sender or recipient that may add cause for concern i.e. difficult home circumstances; - the children have been involved in incidents relating to youth produced imagery before.
+- the imagery was shared and received with the knowledge of the child in the imagery; - the child is more vulnerable than usual i.e. at risk; - there is a significant impact on the children involved; - the image is of a severe or extreme nature; - the child involved understands consent; - the situation is isolated or if the image been more widely distributed; - there other circumstances relating to either the sender or recipient that may add cause for concern i.e. difficult home circumstances; - the children have been involved in incidents relating to youth produced imagery before.